-The Orchard School is a Community Special School.
-We cater for 80 pupils who have behaviour and learning difficulties as identified by their Education Health and Care Plans (EHC Plans).
+The Orchard School is a Foundation Special School.
+We are designated for 83 pupils whom have social, emotional and mental health difficulties as identified by their Education Health and Care Plans (EHC Plans).

 Staff at The Orchard are skilled in working with pupils who have a range of difficulties that prevent them from accessing their learning.

 We work very hard to tailor individual programmes designed to help each pupil develop the skills and behaviours necessary to cope with life in school and beyond school in society, college and the workplace.

 The Orchard School is a creative community that encourages and supports every student to

 succeed and become responsible citizens.
 Students are made to feel safe, valued and inspired within a nurturing environment.

 We value a creative and supportive environment where students feel safe.